-Okay, this one is a common question for petite girls.
+Okay, this one is a common question.
 When you are choosing what to wear to a wedding, should the dress be long or short?

 We recommend you to tread with care and caution.
 If you must wear something short, be sure to make the statement as graceful and elegant as possible.
 If you absolutely feel the need to add a couple inches to your frame, do it with elegance and pick out a dress that is more feminine and graceful as opposed to revealing and trashy.